firelightrpg/PilotWave/README.md

 Expanding on More Examples of Extras, the weapon rating adds to the shift value of a successful hit and armor ratings correspondingly reduce the shifts of a successful hit.

+#### Range Bands

-Weapon ranges are categorized as **Close, Point Blank, Effective and Long**.
-Range is determined by Weapon Type.
+Weapon ranges are categorized in range bands of  **Short, Medium, Long and Extreme**.
+Range band distances are determined by Weapon Type.
 Range increases difficulty and reduces damage shifts.
 Range is in meters/ hexes.

 Note, in a vacuum, range still increases difficulty, but it does not reduce damage.
 Also note, propellants and primers do not require air for combustion.
 A weapon without a flat zero compensation will always overshoot in a vacuum.
 Any